 As I move between positions, the map will make a colorful graphic depicting how my body is interacting with the structure in real time.
 Blue areas indicate zones of low pressure while red ones demonstrate high tension.

 Back – As you’ll see on the map, there is blue across the board which indicates my weight is evenly distributed.
 This essentially means the Lux and all its soft memory foam performs up to standards and will prevent pressure from popping up on your back.
+I think this could be a good mattress for back sleepers who prefer a softer feel.

 Side – There is some raised pressure indicated on the map when I roll over to my side.
 However, this pressure build-up is pretty much unavoidable since more weight is naturally distributed onto the hips and shoulders.
 Since there is no yellow or red showing up on the map, I still believe the Puffy Lux will provide comfort and support to side sleepers.